awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ## Adding an AWS Region to an Aurora Global Database<a name="aurora-global-database-attaching"></a>

- After you create an Aurora global database and its primary cluster, you increase its global footprint by adding a new AWS Region\.
-This process involves attaching a secondary Aurora cluster\.
-The secondary cluster must be in a different AWS Region than the primary cluster\.
+ After you create an Aurora global database and its primary cluster, you increase its global footprint by adding one or more new AWS Regions\.
+This process involves attaching one or more secondary Aurora clusters\.
+Each secondary cluster must be in a different AWS Region than the primary cluster\.

 **Note**
- Currently, the maximum number of secondary Aurora clusters you can attach to an Aurora global database is one\.
+ Currently, the maximum number of secondary Aurora clusters you can attach to an Aurora global database is five\.
+Thus, the most clusters you can associate with a global database is six: one read\-write primary cluster, and five read\-only secondary clusters\.

 ### Console<a name="aurora-global-database-attach.console"></a>